 See what majors are available at University of Lynchburg by checking the listing on the website or the catalog (hard copy or online).
 Peruse the list of majors and cross off all that you would not be interested in.
 Generally, students can cross off between 20-50 percent of the listed majors.
 Using the catalog and the college website, review those majors that might interest you.

 Since choosing a major is a personal decision, it’s helpful to examine your personal interests and strengths.
-The Career Development Office, in Academic and Career Services, offers a variety of resources for personal exploration including the STRONG Interest Inventory and the Myers Briggs personality inventory.
+The Career and Professionalism Center offers a variety of resources for personal exploration including the STRONG Interest Inventory and the Myers Briggs personality inventory.
 My Majors is a web site that can help you explore majors that fit your high school profile and personality traits and interests.

 Speak to faculty and students in majors that interest you.